fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/README.md

 - mintingProcess

 ### Step 5
 Deploy the contract in *interface.sol* with the addresses of the contracts from Step 3 and Step 4.
 When you want to use VRF set `vrf=true`, and if you want to use the Keeper, use `keeper=true`.
 Currently, only a simulation of Oracle exists.
 Therefore you should set `oracle=false`.
 In addition, you can set after how many minutes the raffle should begin and after how many minutes the player's statistic should be updated.
 It is currently set to minutes to see the progress easily.
 However, in the constructor, it can change to days after deploying the contract.
 Register this address in https://keepers.chain.link/.
-To ensure that the Keeper is working, set the maximum Gasprice to its maximum (2'500'000).
+To ensure that the Keeper is working, set the maximum Gasprice high enough (1'000'000).
 - Interface

 ### Step 6